Do you want to start a business with no money?

 Build on your passions and experiences.
 Instead of trying to start a business in a niche outside of your comfort zone stick to something you know.
-Build your business around your skills and knowledge.
+Build your business on your skills and knowledge.
 It is true that you can learn new skills, but it will take time.
 If you want to start a business quickly, you have to focus on what you can do now not years from now.

 Learning new skills will require more time and additional expenses.
 You might have to take courses, get licenses, pay consultants, etc. Starting a business in a field familiar to you will give you additional confidence.

 Starting a business with no money means that you have to learn to do things that you would normally delegate to an employee or an outside company.
 I agree that it’s exhausting to do all the work yourself, but you don’t have the budget to hire help.
 Doing everything yourself you will be able to put every dollar back into your business.
 It will be tough, but it is the only way to build up a cash reserve when you start a business with no money.